1. What is the graduate engineering online masters degree consortium, also known as the Commonwealth Graduate Engineering Program (CGEP)?

 9. What is UVA’s GRE policy and timeline (i.e., When does one have to take the test.)?
 How will the GRE scores be used in the decision process?

-For applicants to UVA’s distance education graduate engineering program, the General GRE must be taken before a student can be accepted.
+For applicants to our Virginia Engineering Online programs, the General GRE must be taken before a student can be accepted.
 Students are allowed to start their coursework and degree program application at the same time.
 For example, a student can begin to take a course in August while simultaneously completing the degree application.
 In this example, taking the GRE’s in October is completely acceptable.
 There is no specific rule about how GRE scores will factor into a degree program application process.
 UVA engineering recruits students with strong academic records.
 GRE scores are only one way of measuring academic potential.
 Students are encouraged to do their best when taking the GREs.
+Some departments with Virginia Engineering Online will accept but do not any longer require the GRE.
+For these departments, the GRE is thereby no longer an admissions requirement.

 10. Who are the UVA points of contact for engineering distance education administrative and advising questions?